Clear, informative writing about The University of Texas at Dallas is enhanced through the use of a consistent editorial style.

 Do not punctuate, e.g. AuD, BA, BS, MAT, MFA, MSCS, MSEE, MSTE, PhD, MS, MBA, MPA, MPP.
 If referencing UT Dallas degrees for alumni, include year.
 Example: John S. Smith BS’95, MS’01, PhD’09 (Note: no spaces offsetting apostrophe).
+Also, don’t use both Dr. and PhD with the year for alumni with a doctoral degree from the University.
+Dr. John Smith PhD’09 (wrong).
+John Smith PhD’09 (correct).
 In a full reference in story, describe the degree as such: Dr. Jane Rodriguez earned a master’s degree in electrical engineering from the University of Minnesota.

 academic departments/administrative offices